bioinfologics/sdg/interfaces/README.md

 interpreter in the worst, this is particularly true for OSX environments using brew which can lead to having multiple python versions coexisting.

+In order to redirect the library output to the interpreter, make sure you have the `wurlitzer` package installed.
+To install it, use `pip install wurlitzer`